 This section covers student-initiated requests for their housing application, move-in or move out, and guests.

 Students who wish to cancel their housing application must submit the cancellation via the Housing Portal.
-For additional details about cancellations, reference the Cancellation Process & Policies listed above.
+For additional details about cancellations, reference the Cancellation Process & Policies listed in the section above.

 For incoming residents who wish to move in earlier than the contracted move-in day.